 A year ago, building one meant wiring up the OpenAI API, managing prompts in code, and deploying a server.
 Today you can build the same agent by dragging boxes on a canvas and connecting Gmail.
 The shift matters because the people who benefit most from agents — solo founders, operations managers, small business owners — are rarely the people who want to write Python.

-This guide walks you through exactly how to build an AI agent without code, in under 10 minutes for a simple one.
-You'll get a clear definition, a 5-step process, three concrete examples you can copy, and a quick comparison of no-code versus coding from scratch so you know when to use which.
+This is the complete 2026 guide to building (and creating) an AI agent without code.
+You'll get a clear definition, the four core components every agent has, a 5-step build process, five examples you can copy, the multi-agent pattern for when you're ready, the guardrails you need before going live, the common pitfalls that kill agents in production, and a clear comparison of no-code vs. coding from scratch.
 If you're starting from zero, the AI agent builder overview is a useful sidebar read, but it's not a prerequisite.

 What Is an AI Agent?